Helping you to transform your

 What is an Emotion?

-From a physics standpoint, everything in the universe is made of pure energy, and emotions are no exception.
-Quantum physics has demonstrated that energies can affect one another.
-As a result, we are influenced by the energy of our emotions simply because our bodies are also composed of energy.
+From an energetic perspective, everything in the universe is made of vibration, and emotions are no exception.
+Modern physics demonstrates that energies can influence one another.
+The human body is also an energetic system; we are naturally affected by the vibrational quality of our emotional states.

-Emotions, both positive and negative, are complex states that encompass a wide range of physiological and psychological processes simultaneously, including:
+Emotions, both pleasant and unpleasant, are complex states involving a wide range of physiological and psychological processes simultaneously, including:

-Memory: The emotional state we experience during an event significantly impacts how we encode and retrieve memories related to that experience
+• Memory: The emotional state we experience during an event strongly influences how we encode and retrieve memories related to that experience.
+Intense emotions tend to make memories more vivid and long‑lasting.

-Muscle Tension: When we encounter fear or stress, our body releases adrenaline, activating the sympathetic nervous system.
-This results in increased muscle tension, preparing us for action.
+• Muscle Tension: When we encounter fear or stress, the body releases adrenaline, activating the sympathetic nervous system.
+This results in increased muscle tension, preparing the body for action.

 What happens when we experience an emotion?

-Our body generates the emotional vibration based on two criteria: what we are experiencing in the moment and information stored in our bodies and minds from past experiences.
+Vibration - The body generates the emotional vibration based on two factors: what we are experiencing in the moment and information stored in the body and mind from past experiences.

-We experience the emotion along with any accompanying thoughts or physical sensations.
+Thoughts & Sensations - We feel the emotion alongside any accompanying thoughts or physical sensations.

 What is a Trapped Emotion?